wangkanai/wangkanai/Responsive/README.md

 }
 ```

-* `AddDetection(Action<DetectionOptions> options)` Adds the detection services to the services container.
+* `AddResponsive(Action<ResponsiveOptions> options)` Adds the responsive services to the services container.

 ## Directory Structure

 * `src` - The source code of this project lives here
-* `test` - The test code of this project lives here
+* `tests` - The test code of this project lives here
-* `collection` - Collection of sample user agents for lab testing
-* `sample` - Contains sample web application of usage
+* `samples` - Contains sample web application of usage
-* `doc` - Contains the documentation on how utilized this library
+* `docs` - Contains the documentation on how utilized this library

 ### Contributing